cohesive/terraform-provider-cohesivenet/README.md

  }
  ```

- 1. Add the above snippet to a file called main.tf
+ 1. Add the above snippets to a file called main.tf
  2. terraform init
  3. terraform apply